JenDacanay/Speaker-Recognition-System/README.md

 ### Team: AudioVision  | Members: Jennifer Dacanay and Maeia Reagle
 ###### Updated March 20, 2021 | EEC 201 Final Project | University of California, Davis

 ##### <i> This final project was a result of the collaborative effort to create a speech recognition system through the use of digital signal processing tools, specifically, text-dependent feature extraction using Mel-Frequency Cepstrum Coefficients (MFCC), Vector Quantization (VQ), and the Linde, Buzo, and Gray (LBG) Algorithm.
-The project was implemented using MATLAB, where Maeia created the preliminary complete system implementation and Jennifer has worked on improvements in pre-processing, data extraction, and plotting results.
-Jennifer implemented Github and the final report.
-Training, testing, analysis, and results were done simultaneously.</i>

 ## Introduction